-Most MSPs don’t employ or have a designated Network Administrator.
+Most MSPs don’t employ or have a designated Technology Alignment Manager (formally known as a Network Administrator).
 If you’re one of these MSPs, fix that today.
-If you’re not able to hire a new employee, redistribute responsibilities and designate a Network Administrator among your existing team members.
+If you’re not able to hire a new employee, redistribute responsibilities and designate a Technology Alignment Manager (TAM) among your existing team members.
 This individual implements and aligns your company’s technical standards and best practices across your client base.
 That’s their sole focus.

 Keeping your clients’ systems constantly aligned and proactively updated is a big, time-consuming position.
 But, there’s a huge payoff for your company.
 Many IT tickets that come in could be eliminated if your clients’ systems were working properly due to proactive network management.

-Also, a Network Administrator allows you to take a proactive approach to system management by regularly upgrading technology and networks for your clients before problems arise.
+Also, a TAM allows you to take a proactive approach to system management by regularly upgrading technology and networks for your clients before problems arise.
 Your clients’ technology needs are evolving regularly, so making proactive upgrades is essential.

 Align Your Standards